Tips for Holiday Planning While Very Pregnant

 - Wash the baby clothes and have everything put away.

 - Record your baby's heartbeat to have forever.

 - Ask your birth team about their holiday plans and learn about who will be on-call if they are away.

 - Skip any traveling and stay within an hour of home.

-- Do not over-commit to parties, or family gatherings.
+- Do not over-commit to family gatherings.
 The last thing you want to do is feel obligated to attend something as you near 39-42 weeks pregnant – or attending with a 1-week old baby.

 - Freeze all holiday leftovers; they will be amazing when your baby arrives.
 (Go ahead and just make double dinners for two weeks and freeze the second meal each night.
 This will make freezer meal prep easy!)

 - Book a prenatal massage, a pedicure, and have your hair done.

 - Wait to send out your family holiday cards until your baby arrives, then use them as a Happy New Year card and birth announcement all in one!